aquasecurity/trivy-operator/README.md

 - As a [Kubernetes operator] to automatically update security reports in response to workload and other changes on a Kubernetes cluster - for example, initiating a vulnerability scan when a new Pod is started or running CIS Benchmarks when a new Node is added.
-- As a [command][cli], so you can trigger scans and view the risks in a kubectl-compatible way or as part of your CI/CD pipeline.

   ![](docs/images/starboard-cli-with-octant-demo.gif)